rockettheme/docs/Docs/joomla/templates/callisto/demo.md

 Template Settings
 -----

-The first thing you will need to do in order to set your front page apart as it appears in the demo is to create a **Home Configuration** which is commonly referred to in Joomla as a **Style Override**.
-This can be done by navigating to **Components > Gantry 5 Themes** and finding the theme you wish to create a new Configuration based in.
-Once you have done this, you can select the blue **Configure** button and the navigate to **Configurations**.
+The first thing you will need to do in order to set your front page apart as it appears in the demo is to create a **Home outline** which is commonly referred to in Joomla as a **Style Override**.
+This can be done by navigating to **Components > Gantry 5 Themes** and finding the theme you wish to create a new outline based in.
+Once you have done this, you can select the blue **Configure** button and the navigate to **outlines**.
 This page gives you a quick overview of any configurations for this theme.

-You can then simply find the default Configuration and select the dark blue **Duplicate** button to create a new one based on the default Configuration used by your site.
+You can then simply find the default outline and select the dark blue **Duplicate** button to create a new one based on the default outline used by your site.
 This will create an override, or **Style**.
-This Configuration can have its own layout, style, and settings preferences.
+This outline can have its own layout, style, and settings preferences.

-It would be a good idea for organization to name this Configuration something like **Callisto - Home** as it would be used only for the front page of your site.
+It would be a good idea for organization to name this outline something like **Callisto - Home** as it would be used only for the front page of your site.

 Menu Editor
 -----